 The people who call Fort Myers Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Myers Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Fort Myers Beach include German, Irish, English, Italian, and Polish.

 The most common language spoken in Fort Myers Beach is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and French.